INL Bureau · Office Profiles

 Financial Management (FM)

-Funds distribution, spend plans, pipeline reconciliation, vendor/contractor payments, and financial reporting supporting global INL programming
+Funds distribution, spend plans, pipeline reconciliation, vendor payments, and financial reporting

 Administration & Support (AS)

-HR (recruitment, onboarding, performance, time & attendance) for Civil Service and Foreign Service; FS assignments; IT, travel, inventory, procurement, and general admin
+HR services (recruitment, onboarding, performance, time & attendance) for CS and FS staff; FS assignments; IT, travel, inventory, procurement, and general administrative support

 Accountability & Training (AT)

-Risk assessment, management controls, end-use monitoring, OIG/GAO/FOIA response; construction & IT SME advisory; staff training; Information Management Advisory Council
+Risk assessment, management controls, compliance; end-use monitoring; OIG/GAO/FOIA response; construction and IT SME advisory; Information Management Advisory Council

 Distribution Lists